s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 evaluated, since they could be of some more complex type than just `Int` or any other primitive.
-This is the reason why in the Haskell eco system, there exists the library `deepseq`^[See \url{haskell.org/package/deepseq-1.4.3.0/docs/Control-DeepSeq.html}.] which comes with the typeclass `NFData` defined as
+This is the reason why in the Haskell eco system, there exists the library `deepseq`^[See \url{haskell.org/package/deepseq-1.4.3.0/docs/Control-DeepSeq.html}.] which comes with the type class `NFData` defined as

 ~~~~{.haskell}
 class NFData a where
     rnf :: a -> ()
 ~~~~

-Instances of this typeclass
+Instances of this type class
 for some type `a` are required to provide an appropriate implementation of `rnf` for *full* evaluation to normal-form, where `rnf` stands for
 \enquote{reduce-to-normal-form}.
 With this, we can then implement the